SendTech Times

 Article summary

 Iran's Revolutionary Guards have reportedly used a UAE-based company to procure advanced military satellite equipment from China.
 This sensitive deal highlights the UAE's role in facilitating military technology, even amid rising tensions.
-Gulf readers should note the implications for regional security and trade dynamics.
+For readers, the implications for regional security and trade dynamics.

 Iran's Guards Acquire Military Satellite Tech via UAE Network